Miaoyanwang/Tensor-block-model/README.md

 # Multiway clustering via tensor block models
 Author: Miaoyan Wang, Yuchen Zeng.
+Acknowledgments: We would also like to thank Chen Zhang for help with the software and data analysis.

 ### Introduction
 This repository contains the poster and slides for our paper "Multiway Clustering Via Tensor Block Models" Neural Information Processing Systems 32 (NeurIPS 2019).